 My husband also went straight back into work.
-And then one day we sort of were virtually passing each other on the stairs, and we both said ‘What in the world are we doing?'.
-We spent three years working around the world in some pretty hairy situations.
-We’d been held up at gun point, we’d done all sorts of things, and now we’re doing the same as were doing four years ago.
-So we decided to have a house hunt.
+And then, one day, we sort of were virtually passing each other on the stairs, and we both said ‘What in the world are we doing?’
+We’d spent three years working around the world in some pretty hairy situations.
+We’d been held up at gun point, we’d done all sorts of things, and now we’re doing the same as we were doing four years ago.
+So, we decided to have a house hunt.

 Moving to Norfolk – supervising the medical practice

 We looked around our area where we were, and then decided to go for a total change, so we came down to Norfolk, which was a holiday area that we’d been to with the children.
 And we started hunting around here, and we made a pros and cons list of what we wanted.
 We wanted land and the opportunity to take life easy.
 So, we moved, I think, about six months after that, possible nine months after that, to Norfolk – to Bradfield, which is a few miles out of North Walsham, where we bought a bungalow with five acres of land.
 My husband did what he’d always wanted to do, because he came from a farming background.
 He didn’t farm it, but he pottered around with animals, and we’d sheep, and cows, and ducks: a smallholding.

 We were financially secure enough for him not to do anything, but it didn’t take me very long at all before I got fed up with that, and I got a job before we even came down!
 I’d seen a job and had been for an interview, and had been offered a job in Coltishall as a supervisor in a doctor’s surgery.
 So, I been over for this interview and I remembered the previous GPs I’d worked for saying that they’d like to see something smart but memorable at interviews.
 You couldn’t remember if you saw several people who you’d seen, but you would remember the lady in the red jacket or something of that nature.
 I can’t remember what I wore but I did something of that type.